BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Consolidated_GLs_CBs_ET_EN.pdf.md

 undertakings have to assess the scope of its responsibilities and the extent to which such a

-Page 4/18

 --- Page 5 ---

-![This is the logo for EIOPA, the European Insurance and Occupational Pensions Authority.
-The logo features a blue emblem with the European Union's circle of stars next to the acronym "eiopa" in a stylized, grey, sans-serif font.

-eiopa
-European Insurance and
-Occupational Pensions Authority](#)

 body is integrated into the structure and management of the undertaking.
 If the result of